determined-ai/determined/docs/manage/users.rst

  Set Config Policies
 *********************

-Determined supports :ref:`Config Policies <config-policies>`, which allow administrators to set limits on how users can define workloads.
-These policies interact with user roles in the following
+:ref:`Config Policies <config-policies>` allow administrators to set limits on how users can define workloads.
+These policies interact with user roles in the following ways:
-ways:

 -  Only users with the :ref:`ClusterAdmin <rbac-clusteradmin>` role can create, modify, or delete global Config Policies.